-External data and evaluation staff employed by evaluation firms contracted by the City of Oakland will have access to PII for clients who have previously consented to having their PII shared with an external evaluator.
-For clients who have not consented to having their PII shared, external evaluation firms will only receive access to deidentified or aggregate service delivery data.
-All data shared with external evaluators will be downloaded from Apricot 360 by Bonterra technical support staff and shared via a secure file transfer method.
+External data and evaluation staff employed by evaluation firms contracted by the City of Oakland have access to PII for clients who have previously consented to having their PII shared with an external evaluator.
+For clients who have not consented to having their PII shared, external evaluation firms only receive access to deidentified or aggregate service delivery data.
+All data shared with external evaluators are shared via a secure file transfer method.

 Unauthorized use of the system by any staff person with any level of access will lead to disciplinary action, which could include the termination of a CBO’s grant agreement and cessation of funding or, with respect to City of Oakland employees, discipline up to and including termination.